 With this in mind, camp space at home should have some clear floor space, be in an area that will not be disruptive to others, and be free of major distractions.
 It’s home so we expect the occasional sibling, parent, or pet cameo, but the space should allow students to focus and bring their best selves to camp daily.

-Q: How will I get the materials my child needs for camps, such as their script?
+Q: How will I get the materials my child needs for online camps, such as their script?

 Q: Where will Spindrift instructors be when they lead online camp?

-A: The health and safety of our beloved instructors, as well as that of our students, is an important part of why we are going online this summer.
+A: The health and safety of our beloved instructors, as well as that of our students, is an important part of why are programs are online during this time.
 In some cases, instructors will be using the Spindrift School studios to lead online camps and direct productions.
 To maintain physical distancing and proper cleaning protocol, use of our studios by staff will be limited, with appropriate spacing between use.
-In most cases, our instructors will be leading online camps and directing productions from their homes.
+In many cases, our instructors will be leading online camps and directing productions from their homes.
 Even while teaching from home, Spindrift instructors conduct themselves with the highest level of professionalism, something our families have come to expect.
 That being said, you might get a glimpse of the occasional “Camp Mascot” (aka instructor’s pet) trotting through the room, which can only add to the fun of online camp.